-Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
-Start a free trial today!
+Get more recipes like this butternut squash salad in the Workweek Lunch Meal Prep Program, complete with customizable weekly meal plans, grocery list generators, and over 600 tested meal prep–friendly recipes.

 There are a few main elements in this recipe that you can change: the grain, the legume, the green, the toppings, and the squash.
 Of course, you can always change the flavor too.